2.2m UK workers not receiving full holiday entitlement

 The researchers said the main reasons for the shortfall were excessive workloads, denied holiday requests and non-compliance with the law.

-Frances O’Grady, General Secretary of the TUC, said: “We’re now in peak holiday season.
+Frances O’Grady, General Secretary of the TUC, said: “We’re now in the peak holiday season.
 But while many workers are away enjoying time off with friends and family, millions are missing out.
 And that puts them at risk of burnout.

 “Employers have no excuse for robbing staff of their well-earned leave.
 UK workers put in billions of hours of unpaid overtime as it is.
 The Government must toughen up enforcement to stop bosses cheating staff out of their leave.”